frost0x/frost0x.github.io/_posts/2025-05-26-shatterpoint-llm-attacks.md

 Even closed-source models aren’t immune to attack.
 Model extraction—training a local clone via repeated queries—has been shown to recover surprisingly accurate replicas.

-This technique, described by Tramèr et al. (2016), allows attackers to reconstruct black-box models by querying them and training a student model on their outputs ([Tramèr et al., 2016](https://arxiv.org/abs/1609.02943)).
+This technique allows attackers to reconstruct black-box models by querying them and training a student model on their outputs ([Tramèr et al., 2016](https://arxiv.org/abs/1609.02943)).

 Other methods, such as membership inference (determining whether specific data was used in training) and side-channel leakage (inferring internal model states via token timing or log probabilities), can also expose sensitive information passively.